BOOK YOUR SKIN CANCER & MOLE CHECK NOW

 Basal cell carcinoma

-Basal cell carcinoma is the most common but least dangerous form of skin cancer.
+Basal cell carcinoma (BCC) is the most common but least dangerous form of skin cancer.

 BCC’s as they are referred to tend to grow slowly over time and do not spread throughout the body although if left untreated can invade local tissue and become problematic over time.